gabtar/tstruco/SERIALIZATION.md

 | **R**  | Real Envido  |
 | **F**  | Falta Envido |

 The string could be composed of different levels of envido chanted so far, so for example if in a game we chant "Envido" and the opponent responses with another chant, like "Real Envido" the string code will be **"ER"**.
 A final letter will be indicated if the envido was accepted **A** or declined **D**.
 And when no letter is at the end will mean that the envido is still open or awaiting a response of a player.

 If cards were played during the envido, we will encode them with the number of the player(from 0 to 5, in case of 6 players) followed with the codes of the cards played.
 So we will have, if it was chanted Envido an accepted by the opponent.
-Player 0 played "3 de Espada" and "7 de espada", and player 1 played  "2 de Basto" and "5 de Basto", we will have the following code:
+Player 0 played "3 de Espada" and "7 de espada", and player 1 played  "2 de Basto" and "5 de Basto", we will have the following code(a dash will separate each envido play by a player):

+At the end of the cards played by player, we will have a number indicating the winner of the envido play.
+If no winner yet, we will indicate with an 'N'.

 ```
-EA03E7E12B5B
+EA-03E7E-12B5B-0
 ```

 #### Flor